How to Improve Decision-Making Without Slowing Your Team Down

 If the decision is ambiguous, high-impact, or difficult to reverse, expand the reasoning just enough to test it.

 Not everything requires depth.
-But some things do, and the difference is rarely obvious unless you pause to look.
+But some things do, and the difference is rarely obvious unless you pause long enough to notice it.

 The Shift